 Costs of civil proceedings in Nigeria are broadly classified into two: filling fees cost; and professional fees cost.
-Filling fees are calculated by court officials and are typically based on the nature and value of the claim.
-Professional fees are as agreed by counsel and the litigant and is normally based on the complexity of the case.
-In both instances, the litigants bear the cost.
+Filling fees are calculated by court officials and are assessed on the basis of the nature and value of the claim.
+Professional fees are as agreed by the litigant and his legal practitioner and are normally based on the complexity of the case.

+In both instances, litigants bear the cost.